MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/re2-library.md

 ---
 # Regular expressions

-This article provides an overview of regular expression syntax supported by [Kusto Query Language (KQL)](index.md), which is the syntax of the RE2 library.
+This article provides an overview of regular expression syntax supported by [Kusto Query Language (KQL)](index.md), which is the syntax of the [RE2 library](https://github.com/google/re2/wiki/Syntax).

 ## Use regular expressions in Kusto

 There are a number of KQL operators and functions that perform string matching, selection, and extraction with regular expressions, such as [`matches regex`](matches-regex-operator.md), [`parse`](parseoperator.md), and [`replace_regex()`](replace-regex-function.md).

-To use regular expressions with KQL operators and functions, the regular expressions must be encoded as [string literals](scalar-data-types/string.md) and follow the string quoting rules.
+In KQL, the regular expressions described in this article must be encoded as [string literals](scalar-data-types/string.md) and follow the string quoting rules.
 For example, the RE2 regular expression `\A` is represented in KQL as `"\\A"`.
 The extra backslash indicates that the other backslash is part of the regular expression `\A`.

+## RE2 library

+The following sections list the regular expression syntax accepted by the RE2 library.

-## Syntax overview
+### Syntax overview

 The following table overviews the main RE2 library syntax elements.